Road Junction with Badger Farm Road

 A meeting was arranged for the PC to meet with Andy Smith, an engineer from HCC Traffic management on 26 February 2015.
 Topics discussed included traffic lights at the junction, a box junction, the “keep clear” signs, widening the footpath on the east side of Oliver’s Battery Road South near the junction, changes to the southern entrance to the underpass and reducing the speed limits on Badger Farm Road and Oliver’s Battery Road South.

 Later in March 2015, the PC issued a list of priorities to County Councillor Phil Bailey with copies to MP Steve Brine and the City Councillors.
 The proposals, bearing in mind the financial constraints, identified several low-cost proposals, including the widening of the public footway.

-Our County Councillor, Phil Bailey, applied to have the work done under the Highways Minor Works Scheme but funding was not available for these works in 2015/2016 and this Scheme has now been discontinued.
+County Councillor, Phil Bailey, applied to have the work done under the Highways Minor Works Scheme but funding was not available for these works in 2015/2016 and this scheme was discontinued.

 The meeting took place on 19 October.
 The PC had, prior to the meeting, sent to Councillor Humby data regarding the considerable number of concerns about the junction that residents highlighted in their responses to the Oliver’s Battery Plan questionnaire.

 Councillor Humby explained that funds for highways improvements were finite and had to be prioritised.
 The accident history for the junction did not make it a high enough priority for major expenditure.
-However, we pointed out that in 2015 the PC had suggested some changes to the junction that would not involve significant funds and that the PC had indicated its willingness to contribute to some of the cost.
+However, the PC pointed out that in 2015 it had suggested some changes to the junction that would not involve significant funds and that the PC had indicated its willingness to contribute to some of the cost.
 There had been no response from HCC to those suggested changes.
-At Councillor Humby’s s request, those suggested changes have been resubmitted to him for consideration by HCC.
+At Councillor Humby’s request, those suggested changes have been resubmitted to him for consideration by HCC.

 Councillor Humby has confirmed that there is no justification for any proposed works within the safety programme and a feasibility study would be required in connection with any improvements to the junction layout, including widening the footway on the east side of Oliver’s Battery Road South near the junction.

-We also asked for the speed limit for the section of road from Stanmore Lane to the Sainsburys roundabout to be reduced from 40 mph to 30 mph.
-We were informed that the Police would not support proposed lower speed limits that they think will not be complied with by drivers.
+The PC also asked HCC for the speed limit for the section of road from Stanmore Lane to the Sainsburys roundabout to be reduced from 40 mph to 30 mph.
+HCC informed the PC that the Police would not support proposed lower speed limits that they think will not be complied with by drivers.
 The main criteria the Police use is that the existing mean speeds must be close to the proposed lower limit (the mean speeds between the Sainsbury’s and Pitt roundabouts were recorded as between 34 and 36 mph, which was not considered to be close enough to 30 mph).